danielbachhuber/Assignment-Desk/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Bug fix: Voting system now pulls values from hidden inputs and jQuery generates the entire request
+* Bug fix: Voting text displays properly based on the number of votes

 = 0.8 =
 * Re-wrote voting to store data in a custom table.
 This will make for easier lookups and help address performance issues when scaling.
 Vote button is now an AJAX-y link, a la Quora, and degrades gracefully.
 Error message appears if the user isn't logged in.
 * Only avatars appear under the headline.
 Option to disable vote avatars by setting the number to display to zero.